 We will have lab sessions throughout each week.
 These are meant to teach new skills with the guidance of TAs.
 We suggest students use the skills learned in lab when completing their projects.
 Labs are graded on a pass/fail basis.
 Labs are released on Thursdays as indicated, and you may get checked off for the lab the last lab hours on Wednesday.
 You will be assigned to a weekly lab slot after the first lab of the semester.
 If you cannot attend your scheduled lab slot, email the HTAs.
 If you do not finish your lab in your scheduled slot, you may get it checked off at your scheduled lab slot the next week for full credit.

-There are three large projects, each taking about two to three weeks.
-These will compose the majority of your grade.
-The projects will be due on Fridays, and we will have "gear-up" sessions shortly after each project is released to help you get started.
+There are two major projects, each taking about three to five weeks.
+These will compose 40% of your final grade.
+Each project will be split into weekly checkpoints, and we will have "gear-up" sessions shortly after each project is released to help you get started.
 These gear-up sessions are optional, but will help guide you through how to approach each project.

 Students will work on the term project throughout the entire semester in groups of four, making presentations and design documents along the way.
 You will be able to come up with and implement any ideas you have or had in the past.
 Anything you create, you own.

-After each of the three major projects (Stars, tIMDb, Maps) is due you will be assigned to review another student's submission using Git.
-You will review the Stars submission from your partner for tIMDb, the tIMDb submission from your partner for Maps, and the Maps submssion from a random student.
+After the backend portions of the two major projects (Stars, Maps) are due, you will be assigned to review another student's submission using Git.
+You will review the submissions of your partners for the next project.
 See the projects page or course calendar for due dates.
 You may not use late days on readings and reviews, so the deadline is strict.
 Each day late will result in a 20% deduction.

 Code review assignments will also contain a corresponding reading assignment.
 Students will complete reading(s), write responses to provided questions, and submit answers through a Google Form.